antique marks - everything you need to know about antique marks

 A British 15th to 17th century hammered gold coin that depicts St Micheal spearing a dragon.
 First issued in the UK in the 1460's and replaced the noble.
 Initial value was a third of a pound or 6s 8d.
 Later revalued to 11 shillings.

-angell, joseph II (metalware - silversmith - c1816 to 1891)
+joseph angell II (metalware - silversmith - c1816 to 1891)

 British silversmith producing elaborate claret jugs, centrepieces and coffee sets decorated in the the rococco style with complex chased relief work.
 Exhibited at the great exhibition of 1851.